gazebosim/gazebo-classic/Migration.md

    This `any_cast` helper should be used with `boost::any` values provided by `Preset::GetParam`, `PresetManager::GetProfileParam`, and `PresetManager::GetCurrentProfileParam`.

+1. **gazebo/physics/PhysicsIface.hh**, **gazebo/physics/World.hh**
+    The public API for initializing worlds is modified to require `std::function` argument that can be called to directly update the poses of objects in a scene.
+    This is a public API, but it does not appear to be commonly used outside of gazebo, so it is not expected to have a large impact to change it.
+    + void `physics::init_world`(WorldPtr, UpdateScenePosesFunc)
+    + void World::Init`(UpdateScenePosesFunc)

 1. **gazebo/rendering/MarkerManager.cc**
     The `/marker` ignition transport service allows specifying the `id` field